semiprime/pygenda/docs/Contributing.md

 Other devices
 -------------
-Currently we test on Linux desktop (Slackware, Xfce) and Gemian (a Debian port) on Gemini PDA.
+Currently we test primarily on Linux desktop (Slackware, Xfce) and Gemian (a Debian port) on Gemini PDA.
 It would be useful to hear from people testing on other platforms.

 If you do run on another platform, then you probably need to provide a custom CSS file (to specify font sizes etc).
 Please consider contributing